 Check out the promotional video about Gender Studies at Utrecht University.

-The call for applications for self-paying students (EU and non-EU) to participate in the 8th edition of GEMMA (start in September 2014) is open until May 16, 2014.
+The call for applications for scholarships (EU and non-EU) to participate in the 9th edition of GEMMA (start in September 2015) will open in fall 2014.